Shopify/ruby-lsp-rails/README.md

 This gem consists of two components that enable enhanced Rails functionality in the editor:

-1. A Rails engine that automatically exposes APIs when Rails server is running
+1. A Rack middleware that automatically exposes APIs when Rails server is running
 1. A Ruby LSP extension that connects to the exposed APIs to fetch runtime information from the Rails server

 This is why the Rails server needs to be running for features to work.